LOCAL IMPACT

 MITIGATIONS

 • Access to Ann Street will be maintained throughout via the Murray Usher Gate & Cally Avenue.
-The gate will be open from Friday morning onwards.
+The gate will be open from Thursday morning onwards.

 • Pedestrian access will be maintained throughout.